Salt Lake Tribune to stop printing daily after 149 years

 The decision also ends a joint operating agreement with the other major daily in Salt Lake City, the Deseret News.
 It is owned by the state’s predominant faith, The Church of Jesus Christ of Latter-day Saints.
 The agreement, once common when many cities had two newspapers, had the two publications cooperating on printing, delivery and advertising but not stories.

-The Deseret News has not announced its future plans for print.
+The Deseret News has not announced its future plans for print, but did say in a story on its website it was laying off six journalists and giving severance packages to 18 staffers in visual editing and sales departments.

 The change marks the end of an era that began in 1971, when daily press runs began for the publication then called “The Tribune & Utah Mining Gazette.”
 The newspaper once carried hundreds of pages a day, thick with print advertising.
 It had a daily circulation of nearly 200,000 subscribers in its heyday but has since plummeted to 36,000.